TuftsVALT/snowcat/README.md

 This application contains a vueJS, nodeJS, and python project.
 In includes some legacy code from a larger application that included more data exploration and connection to a machine learning backend, but it has been pared down to only focus on column data augmentation.
 It has a web server done in node.js.
 It also contains some data processing scripts, in `lib/external`, that are called through node's `child_process` [library](https://nodejs.org/api/child_process.html).
 This node project includes a frontend in vueJS that communicates with the server.

-This is our Summer 2020 version, to be used for our upcoming evaluation in the data driven discovery of models program.
+This is the Summer 2020 version, and is not currently being developed or supported.
+Feel free to fork this and usethis in your own research.

 ## Installation